ducbao414/vanilla-html/README.md

 **vanilla-html** is unopinionated and uses file-based routing (similar to the good old web).

-You can write plain HTML, JS, and CSS, or `npm install react react-dom` if you prefer.
+You can write plain HTML, JS, and CSS, or use frontend frameworks like React, Vue, Alpine, etc. if you prefer.

 Tailwind CSS is included by default.
-You can install additional UI libraries like DaisyUI if desired.
+You can install additional UI component libraries like DaisyUI if desired.

   * [Getting Started](#getting-started)
   * [Routing](#routing)